boada/data-science-interviews/answered.md

 **What is an autoencoder? ‍⭐️**

-You take a high information content Thing, like an image, and run it thought a bottleneck to reduce time and space requirements.
+You take a high information content Thing, like an image, and run it through a bottleneck (a layer that has very few neurons) to reduce time and space requirements.
 It is like a non-linear dimensionality reduction method.

 Decreasing numbers of neurons, and then re-increasing number of neurons, which is a decoder.